 Since September 2013 I've been a Lecturer in Philosophy at the University of Southampton.
 Previously I taught for two years at Somerville College, University of Oxford.
 Before that I took an MA, MPhil, and PhD in Philosophy at University College London.
 Originally from Bedworth, Warwickshire, I studied economics at LSE, and then worked for HM Treasury, and McKinsey & Co. before studying philosophy.
 My full CV is here.

-I work on a range of issues in metaphysics, aesthetics, and the philosophy of logic and language.
+I work in the philosophy of logic and language, metaphysics, and related issues in aesthetics.
 My current research is primarily focused on three areas: the metaphysics of art; the logic and semantics of conditionals; and fictional characters, empty names, and nonexistence: for more details see my publications and research pages.
 My research interests have led to me editing the Fictional Characters, Empty Names, and Truth in Fiction categories of PhilPapers.

 I am happy to supervise research students in any of my current research areas.
 Students interested in pursuing a PhD in aesthetics may want to apply for the British Society of Aesthetics PhD Studentship.
 More generally, there are a limited number of scholarships for PhD students in the humanities at Southampton.
 See here for details.

 I am a signatory of the Online Petition in Support of the Gendered Conference Campaign; please visit here for details.